martinrybak/SQLClient/README.md

 </pre>

 ##Demo Project
-Open the Xcode project in the SQLClient folder.
+Open the Xcode project inside the **SQLClient** folder.

 ##Installation

+###CocoaPods

+CocoaPods is the preferred way to install this library.

+1. Open a Terminal window.
+Update RubyGems by entering: `sudo gem update --system`.
+Enter your password when prompted.
+2. Install Cocoapods by entering `sudo gem install cocoapods`.
+3. Create a file at the root of your Xcode project folder called **Podfile**.
+4. Enter the following text: `pod 'SQLClient', '~> 0.0.1'`
+4. In Terminal navigate to this folder and enter `pod install`.
+5. You will see a new **SQLClient.xcworkspace** file.
+Open this file in XCode to work with this project from now on.

+###Manual

-1. Copy the contents of the **SQLClient/SQLClient/SQLClient** folder into your project.
+1. Drag and drop the contents of the **SQLClient/SQLClient/SQLClient** folder into your Xcode project.
+2. Select **Copy items into destination group's folder (if needed)**.
-2. Go to Project > Build Phases > Link Binary With Libraries.
-Click + and add **libiconv.dylib**.
+3. Go to Project > Build Phases > Link Binary With Libraries.
+3. Click + and add **libiconv.dylib**.

 ##Documentation